E-IMPAcT Technology is Now Stronger in Japan

-E-IMPAcT has been tested at lower power at the Electric Propulsion and Plasma Dynamics Laboratory at Princeton University (EPPDyL), and has undergone further development and high-power testing at NASA’s Propulsion Research and Development Laboratory, located at the U.S. Army’s Redstone Arsenal.
-Elwing is now undergoing final preparatins for new extended tests at another world class facility in Europe.
+Elwing’s E-IMPAcT technology, which can operate without an auxiliary power source or the implemention of non-mechanical thrust vectoring or oxidizing propellants, has been tested and proven at the Electric Propulsion and Plasma Dynamics Laboratory at Princeton University (EPPDyL), and has undergone further testing at NASA’s Propulsion Research and Development Laboratory, located at the U.S. Army’s Redstone Arsenal in Alabama.
+In early 2014, the technology underwent initial testing at the European Space Agency’s ESTEC in Noordwijk, The Netherlands.

-Elwing is intent on being leaders in Electric Propulsion 2.0, the next generation in spacecraft propulsion, opening the way for faster electric orbit-raising, leveraging exclusive, patented technological breakthroughs.
+Elwing is intent on leadership in Electric Propulsion 2.0, the next generation in spacecraft propulsion, opening the way for faster electric orbit-raising, leveraging exclusive, patented technological breakthroughs.